GSA/data-strategy/pages/2021/action-plan/2020-successes-and-lessons.md

 #### Footnotes
 {:.footnotes}
-[^1]: The 2020 Action Plan is available at: [strategy.data.gov/action-plan](https://strategy.data.gov/action-plan/)
+[^1]: The 2020 Action Plan is available at [strategy.data.gov/2020/action-plan](https://strategy.data.gov/2020/action-plan/).
-[^2]: The Staff Data Skills Catalog of agency program offerings is available at: [resources.data.gov/categories/skills-development/](https://resources.data.gov/categories/skills-development/)
+[^2]: The Staff Data Skills Catalog of agency program offerings is available at [resources.data.gov](https://resources.data.gov/categories/skills-development/).
-[^3]: The resources on Data.gov are available at: [resources.data.gov](https://resources.data.gov/)
+[^3]: The resources on Data.gov are available at [resources.data.gov](https://resources.data.gov/).